hoylen/dart-mutex/README.md

 });
 ```

-If the critial section returns a Future, these convenience methods will
+If the critial section returns a Future to a value, these convenience
-return a Future to the value of that Future.
+methods will return a Future to that value.

 ```dart
 final result1 await m.protectWrite<String>(() async {